 Your new construction project and your workers are required to meet the regulations and standards outlined by The Ontario Building Code.
 Your business will need to meet standards such as safety, fire prevention, environmental and technical standards for any construction in Ontario.

-Contact the Building and Development Branch of the Ministry of Municipal Affairs and Housing:
+Contact the Building and Development Branch of the Ministry of Municipal Affairs:

 Ontario Building Code